Skip to Content

 What Are The Best Herbs For A Balcony Herb Garden?

-Or if you’re more into blending your own herbal teas, that’s a great option as well.
+Or if you’re more into blending your own herbal teas, there are a ton of herbs that work well for these “tisanes”.

 Array of herbs & flowers to use in herbal teas.